OpenEvalProject/evals/manuscripts/elife-98818/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/026stee22 Department of Migration, Max Planck Institute of Animal Behavior Radolfzell Germany
+1. Department of Migration, Max Planck Institute of Animal Behavior Radolfzell Germany ([ROR:026stee22](https://ror.org/026stee22))
-2. https://ror.org/0546hnb39 Department of Biology, University of Konstanz Konstanz Germany
+2. Department of Biology, University of Konstanz Konstanz Germany ([ROR:0546hnb39](https://ror.org/0546hnb39))
-3. https://ror.org/04zmssz18 Section Géographie, École normale supérieure de Lyon Lyon France
+3. Section Géographie, École normale supérieure de Lyon Lyon France ([ROR:04zmssz18](https://ror.org/04zmssz18))
-4. https://ror.org/00pjcpb77 ERSAF-Direzione Parco Nazionale dello Stelvio Bormio Italy
+4. ERSAF-Direzione Parco Nazionale dello Stelvio Bormio Italy ([ROR:00pjcpb77](https://ror.org/00pjcpb77))
-5. https://ror.org/03mcsbr76 Swiss Ornithological Institute Sempach Switzerland
+5. Swiss Ornithological Institute Sempach Switzerland ([ROR:03mcsbr76](https://ror.org/03mcsbr76))
-6. https://ror.org/05a28rw58 Landscape Ecology Institute of Terrestrial Ecosystems , ETH Zürich Zürich Switzerland
+6. Landscape Ecology Institute of Terrestrial Ecosystems , ETH Zürich Zürich Switzerland ([ROR:05a28rw58](https://ror.org/05a28rw58))
-7. https://ror.org/03prydq77 Konrad Lorenz Research Center (KLF), Core Facility for Behavior and Cognition, Department of Behavioral and Cognitive Biology, University of Vienna Grünau/Almtal Austria
+7. Konrad Lorenz Research Center (KLF), Core Facility for Behavior and Cognition, Department of Behavioral and Cognitive Biology, University of Vienna Grünau/Almtal Austria ([ROR:03prydq77](https://ror.org/03prydq77))

 † Corresponding author

 ## Abstract

 The heterogeneity of the physical environment determines the cost of transport for animals, shaping their energy landscape.
 Animals respond to this energy landscape by adjusting their distribution and movement to maximize gains and reduce costs.
 Much of our knowledge about energy landscape dynamics focuses on factors external to the animal, particularly the spatio-temporal variations of the environment.
 However, an animal’s internal state can significantly impact its ability to perceive and utilize available energy, creating a distinction between the ‘fundamental’ and the ‘realized’ energy landscapes.
 Here, we show that the realized energy landscape varies along the ontogenetic axis.
 Locomotor and cognitive capabilities of individuals change over time, especially during the early life stages.
-We investigate the development of the realized energy landscape in the Central European Alpine population of the golden eagle Aquila chrysaetos , a large predator that requires negotiating the atmospheric environment to achieve energy-efficient soaring flight.
+We investigate the development of the realized energy landscape in the Central European Alpine population of the golden eagle Aquila chrysaetos, a large predator that requires negotiating the atmospheric environment to achieve energy-efficient soaring flight.
 We quantified weekly energy landscapes using environmental features for 55 juvenile golden eagles, demonstrating that energetic costs of traversing the landscape decreased with age.
 Consequently, the potentially flyable area within the Alpine region increased 2170-fold during their first three years of independence.
 Our work contributes to a predictive understanding of animal movement by presenting ontogeny as a mechanism shaping the realized energy landscape.

 ## Introduction